4 Tips for Climbing with a Duo Partner

 3. Don’t be Afraid to Add Strangers

 If you find somebody while playing solo queue who seems to be pretty cool, level-headed, and played well in the previous game, you can try to add them and ask if they want to duo.
-If you need additional info don’t forget to scout out their Summoner Profile.
+If you need additional info don’t forget to scout out their Summoner Profile match history.
 While you may only play for a game or two, it can be quite fun to play with somebody who is reliable.

 I bet the majority of your friends online right now are just random people you have met albeit in normal games or ranked.
 Although this is a guide to help you climb, it doesn’t mean you can’t make friends along the way!
 Most people in League of Legends are pretty straightforward.
 If they don’t want to play with you, they won’t, so don’t worry if they refuse to duo queue with you.
 More often than not, if you show to be a kind and well-rounded play, most people will have no issues playing with you.
 However, if you are expecting to be carried and think you are going to be in for an easy time- you should not look to duo.